sunfounder/pironman5-mini/docs/source/set_up/set_up_home_assistant.rst

 2. Add the SunFounder Add-ons Repository
 ----------------------------------------------------

-The functionality of Pironman 5 is installed on Home Assistant in the form of add-ons.
+The functionality of Pironman 5 Mini is installed on Home Assistant in the form of add-ons.
 First, you need to add the **SunFounder** add-ons repository.

 #.
 Open **Settings** -> **Add-ons**.